 So that’s Week 1.
 The big soup of ideas.
 Honestly, this might’ve been more a brain-dump than a cohesive blog post, but I needed to get this stuff out there and create some scaffolding I can hang actual design on.

 Next up: Week 2 of Gygax 75, where I take all these murky concepts and start carving out a small home base.
 A town, a settlement, a place that clings to the edge of dark.
-Hopefully with a bar, a god, and a reason to care about those two.
+Hopefully with a tavern, a god, and a reason to care about those two.

 Until then—